devikrishnar/osp-ocp-vm-migration/README.md

     extended l2: false
 ```

-While migrating a VM from a source to destination host, VM's storage and network configurations have to be created at the destination host, which are equivalent to the ones the VM had in the source host.
-Now that the VM's image has been downloaded from the source host, equivalent storage mapping can be created.
+While migrating a VM from a source to destination host, VM's storage and network configurations have to be recreated at the destination host, which are equivalent to the ones the VM had in the source host.
+Now that the VM's image has been downloaded from OpenStack, equivalent storage for the VM can be configured in OpenShift Virtualization.

-## Part 2 - Create Storage Mapping
+## Part 2 - Configure Storage for VM in OpenShift Virtualization

 In case of OpenStack to OpenShift VM migration, equivalent storage configuration for the VM is created in the OpenShift cluster by creating a PVC with the required image size for the VM to bind to.